Before we start on Product Thinking, it will be good to understand what a Product is.

-Now, in software world, how does this apply.
+Now, in the software world, how does this apply?
 Let us see:

-Product is something that is result of a software process.
+Product is something that is result of a software development process.

 This is better.
 However, is Design (Experience Design, etc) a software process?
 Not really.
 However, it is a process in itself.
 So, an updated definition then:

-Product is something that is result of a design & software process.
+Product is something that is result of a interface design & software development process.